 A Meeting with Researcher from Spain Inés Lozano-Palacio

-Uliana Lyakhova, a student of the Institute of Foreign Languages:
+Karina Novokshanova, a 3rd year student of the Institute of Foreign Languages:

-The Center for Applied Linguistic Studies (Hadezhda Leuchina, a lecturer of the Department of Foreign Languages for Technical and Natural Sciences) jointly with the Student Scientific Society of the Institute of Foreign Languages (Sabina Nedbailik, Associate Professor of the Department of the German and French Languages) hosted the meeting.
+The Center for Applied Linguistic Studies (Nadezhda Leushina, a lecturer of the Department of Foreign Languages for Technical and Natural Sciences) jointly with the Student Scientific Society of the Institute of Foreign Languages (Sabina Nedbailik, Associate Professor of the Department of the German and French Languages) hosted the meeting.

 Inés Lozano-Palacio is a famous linguist researcher abroad.
 Her research interests include cognitive linguistics, pragmatics and literary theory.
 Her research work is mainly focused on figures of language and speech.
 Articles, essays, monographs by Inés Lozano-Palacio have been published internationally in high-impact journals and book series such as Metaphor and Symbol (Taylor and Francis), Cognitive Semantics (Brill) or the Figurative Thought and Language Series (John Benjamins).
 Dr. Lozano-Palacio has delivered over 20 conference talks in the international conferences in the USA, China, Hungary, and Russia.
 She has been an invited researcher at the University of California, Berkeley, the University of Helsinki (Finland), LATTICE Laboratory in Paris (France) and the University of Genoa (Italy).
 She is a part of various national and internationally funded research groups.